F5 Recruiting Privacy Notice

-In limited circumstances, you may have the right to rectify inaccurate or incomplete personal data concerning you.
+This is the right to rectify inaccurate or incomplete personal data concerning you.

 (iii) Right to erasure.

-You may have the right to ask us to erase certain personal data concerning you.
+This is the right to ask us to erase certain personal data concerning you.

 (iv) Right to restriction of processing.

-In limited circumstances, you may have the right to request that we restrict processing of your personal data.
+This is the right to request that we restrict processing of your personal data.

 (v) Right to data portability.

-In limited circumstances, you may have the right to receive certain personal data concerning you, which you have provided to us, in a structured, commonly used, and machine-readable format and you may have the right to have the data transmitted to another entity.
+This is the right to receive certain personal data concerning you, which you have provided to us, in a structured, commonly used, and machine-readable format and you may have the right to have the data transmitted to another entity.

 (vi) Right to object.

-You may have the right to object, on grounds relating to your situation, at any time to the processing of your personal data, including profiling, by us and we can be required to no longer process your personal data.
+This the right to object, on grounds relating to your situation, at any time to the processing of your personal data, including profiling, by us and we can be required to no longer process your personal data.